Roy G. Guzmán is a Honduran-born writer.

 Roy has also participated in the first Poetry Incubator, sponsored by Poetry Foundation and Crescendo Literary, and was invited to run a workshop during the Incubator's second year.
 After the Pulse nightclub massacre in Orlando, his poem “Restored Mural for Orlando” was turned into a chapbook with the help of poet and visual artist, D. Allen, to raise funds for the victims.

-Roy currently lives in Minneapolis, where he is pursuing an MFA in creative writing at the University of Minnesota.
+Roy currently lives in Minneapolis, where he will be pursuing a PhD in Cultural Studies (Comparative Studies in Discourse and Society) at the University of Minnesota.